-This month, in addition to our #Womxnresist campaign, we celebrate the LGBTQ+ community by focusing on their struggles and achievements throughout the years.
+This month, in addition to our #Womenresist campaign, we celebrate the LGBTQ+ community by focusing on their struggles and achievements throughout the years.
 LGBTQ+ defenders continue to face severe hostility and discrimination worldwide.
-Organisations such as Shelter City provide human rights defenders (HRD’s) focused on these communities with a safe haven.
+Organizations such as Shelter City provide human rights defenders (HRD’s) focused on these communities with a safe haven.

 We highlight three women who have taken refuge in the Netherlands because of their rights-based work in the LBGTQ+ field.
 Shelter Cities are situated in 16 other places, including Georgia, Tanzania, Benin, and Costa Rica.
 These cities not only offer temporary relocation but also tools for capacity-building, training and most importantly, safety.